 Stress-free from the start

 I’ve lived my whole life in Bathurst – born and raised.
 I went to All Saints’ College and finished school in 2010.
-The main reason I decided to study in Bathurst at CSU was because I have never been a fan of Sydney or big cities, so the idea of a rural uni experience really connected with me.
+The main reason I decided to study in Bathurst at Charles Sturt was because I have never been a fan of Sydney or big cities, so the idea of a rural uni experience really connected with me.
 I had also done campus tours while still at school and really liked the feel of the campus.
 The idea of smaller classroom sizes really appealed to me.
-I was fortunate enough to also gain an early offer, which made my decision to choose to study in Bathurst at CSU very easy and stress-free.
+I was fortunate enough to also gain an early offer, which made my decision to choose to study in Bathurst at Charles sturt University very easy and stress-free.